 Amber works for Venture Arts in Manchester as a Public Engagement Assistant.
 Her role is to be an advocate for people with disabilities and work at events and on reception.
 Amber says, “It’s important that every person with a learning disability has the right to have a well-paid job and be treated like other people without a disability.
 People with disabilities have great skills that can be beneficial for a job that other people may not have.
 I have developed my skills in public speaking and it’s made me a bit more independent because I have my own money.”

-Daniel is one of the trustees at Stay Up Late and part of the Storm and Thunder Team – that’s a group of us who have a learning disability and we are the advisory group for Stay Up Late.
+Daniel is one of the trustees at Stay Up Late and chairs the Wise Owls which acts as the charity’s advisory group for East Sussex.
 Daniel says, “When we go out to gigs we want to stay for the whole thing not leave when the carer says it’s time to go.
 Being with Stay Up Late has been really good for me.
 I’ve been to gigs, I’ve been to festivals, I’ve been to conferences and I’ve run a puppet show – all for the cause of Staying Up Late and no bedtimes!”
 As well as dishing out flyers around shops and cafes in Hastings where he lives, Daniel has been busy giving a number of talks about the work of Stay Up Late, including organisations such as Campaign 4 Change and Seeability as well as being one of the main speakers at Leigh Day’s ‘A Fair Hearing’ conference in London.
 Daniel has been reporting back via a number of illuminating blogs he’s written for us.